 |It’s free for a simple and small site, and you get technical support.||You can use custom themes and custom plugins.|

-In most situations, WordPress.org is meant for those of us who are not afraid to get our hands dirty, and those who want to have full control over their sites.
+In most situations, WordPress.org is meant for those of us who are not afraid to get our hands dirty, and those who want to have full control of their sites.
 It’s also the perfect platform for any type of business site and professional project.

-WordPress.com on the other hand, is great for personal blogs, and sites with no commercial intent.
+WordPress.com, on the other hand, is great for personal blogs, and sites with no commercial intent.

-P.S.
-Need help with your WordPress work?
+- Need help with your WordPress work?
 Here’s how to find an outsourcer who will help you set up a WordPress.org site.

-* This post contains affiliate links, which means that if you click on one of the product links and then purchase the product, we’ll receive a small fee.
-No worries though, you’ll still pay the standard amount so there’s no cost on your part.
+* This post contains affiliate links, which means that if you click on one of the product links and then purchase the product, we’ll receive a small commission.
+No worries though, you’ll still pay the standard amount so there’s no additional cost on your part.